When You Need Child Support Modifications

 The first step in any child support payment modification is to assess the current situation and see if there is a basis for a modification of support.
 While there are standard child support payment guidelines, the courts do have discretion in this area and changes, when merited, are possible.
 When we meet, I will run modification calculations and ascertain whether or not it makes sense given your situation to modify the support.
 Changes such as an emancipated minor, or shifting from the support of two minor children to one minor child can be valid reasons for a modification.
 Dramatic changes in income for either party can affect a modification as can multiple obligations.
 If there has been a drastic change in income to either party, we can request tax returns and based on that assessment we can decide what to do next.

-If you would like to meet and discuss whether or not a Minnesota child support modification is possible or if you have other questions that pertain to your divorce decree, please call me.
-Call Krenner Law LLC at my Saint Paul office at 651-447-6478.
-You will speak directly with me, a qualified family law lawyer.
+If you would like to discuss whether or not a child support modification is possible given the facts of your current situation, or if you have other questions that pertain to your divorce decree, please call my office at 651-447-6478.
 You may also email me and I will respond promptly.
-Your initial visit to determine whether or not I can help you is absolutely free.
-I serve family law clients in the Twin Cities and Dakota, Washington and Ramsey counties.
+We can set up a legal advice consultation to discuss the current facts of your case and determine if there is a basis to modify the terms of the current order.